Skip to content

 I/a family member is under 18 and got a poll card

-16 and 17 year olds are allowed to vote at a Council election.
+16 and 17 year-olds are allowed to vote at Council and Scottish Parliamentary elections.

 I've destroyed/lost my poll card.
 Can I get a new one?

 We don't issue replacement poll cards.
 However, you do not need your poll card to vote at the election.
-As long as you are on the register (and for a UK Parliamentary election, the necessary photo ID) you will be able to vote.
+As long as you are on the register you will be able to vote.

 Phone the Electoral Registration Officer on 01292 612221 if you want to double check if you are on the register.